FrancescoZanella/DataQualityImpact/README.md

 incorporated in the model.
 This contributes to creating a more realistically complex dataset by accounting for unmodeled factors or uncertainties in the relationship between features and the target variable.
-- **noise**: Setting noise to 10 introduces realistic variability based on empirical observations, enhancing the dataset’s realism.
+- **noise**: Setting noise to 10 introduces realistic variability based on empirical observations, enhancing the dataset’s realism.
 This choice reflects uncertainties and measurement errors, contributing to a more authentic representation and improving the practicality of the regression analysis.